disaMartinez/hangman/README.md

 ## Features

-- **Engaging Gameplay:** Watch as pieces are hung and fall off for each incorrect guess.
 - **Random Word Selection:** The game selects random words to keep it interesting.
 - **User-Friendly Interface:** Enjoy a simple and intuitive design.